DeepaSekhar/ip-address-tracker/README.md

 ## work in progress

-Trying to get the user's loccation on the initial load of the application.
+- Trying to get the user's loccation on the initial load of the application.
+- Error handling with UI message if the API request fails for some reason.